Arkapravo/roomba_500_ROS_drivers/README.md

 Installation
 ------------
 ROS Electric or ROS Fuerte installation (http://ros.org/wiki) is needed for these packages.
+Build and install; _serial_communication_ first and then _roomba_robot_  with the following respectively,

+  _rosmake cereal_port_

+  _rosmake roomba_500_series_

-Build and install (rosmake) in order; _serial_communication_ first and then _roomba_robot_ and make sure that these are on the ROS PATH.
+and make sure that these are on the ROS PATH.

 Controlling the robot
 ----------------------